Alaska: Oil boom

 The 1968 discovery of oil at Prudhoe Bay and the 1977 completion of the Trans-Alaska Pipeline System led to an oil boom.
 Royalty revenues from oil have funded large state budgets from 1980 onward.

 Oil pooled on rocks on the shore of Prince William Sound after the 1989 Exxon Valdez oil spill.

 Oil production was not the only economic value of Alaska's land.
 In the second half of the 20th century, Alaska discovered tourism as an important source of revenue.
 Tourism became popular after World War II when military personnel stationed in the region returned home praising its natural splendor.
 The Alcan Highway, built during the war, and the Alaska Marine Highway System, completed in 1963, made the state more accessible than before.
-Tourism has become increasingly important in Alaska, and today more than 1.4million people visit the state each year.
+Tourism has become increasingly important in Alaska, and today more than 1.4 million people visit the state each year.

 With tourism more vital to the economy, environmentalism rose in importance.
-The Alaska National Interest Lands Conservation Act (ANILCA) of 1980 added 53.7million acres (217,000km^{2}) to the National Wildlife Refuge system, parts of 25 rivers to the National Wild and Scenic Rivers System, 3.3million acres (13,000km^{2}) to National Forest lands, and 43.6million acres (176,000km^{2}) to National Park land.
+The Alaska National Interest Lands Conservation Act (ANILCA) of 1980 added 53.7 million acres (217,000 km^{2}) to the National Wildlife Refuge system, parts of 25 rivers to the National Wild and Scenic Rivers System, 3.3 million acres (13,000 km^{2}) to National Forest lands, and 43.6 million acres (176,000 km^{2}) to National Park land.
 Because of the Act, Alaska now contains two-thirds of all American national parklands.
 Today, more than half of Alaskan land is owned by the Federal Government.

-In 1989, the Exxon Valdez hit a reef in the Prince William Sound, spilling more than 11million gallons (42 megalitres) of crude oil over 1100 mi of coastline.
+In 1989, the Exxon Valdez hit a reef in the Prince William Sound, spilling more than 11 million gallons (42 megalitres) of crude oil over 1100 mi of coastline.
 Today, the battle between philosophies of development and conservation is seen in the contentious debate over oil drilling in the Arctic National Wildlife Refuge and the proposed Pebble Mine.